-- This agreement shall apply to large (greater than 659 mm mid eye to fork length) Chinook salmon originating in the Taku River. - Both Parties shall take the appropriate management action to ensure that the necessary escapement goals for Chinook salmon bound for the Canadian portions of the Taku River are achieved.
-The Parties agree to share in the burden of conservation.
-Fishing arrangements must take biodiversity and eco-system requirements into account. - Management of directed fisheries will be abundance-based through an approach developed by the TTC.
-The Parties agree to implement assessment programs in support of the abundance-based management regime. - Unless otherwise agreed, directed fisheries on Taku River Chinook salmon will occur only in the Taku River drainage in Canada, and in District 111 in the U.S. - Management of Taku River Chinook salmon will take into account the conservation of specific stocks or conservation units when planning and prosecuting their respective fisheries.
-To avoid over-harvesting of specific components of the run, weekly guideline harvests, or other agreed management measures, will be developed by the TTC by apportioning the allowable harvest of each Party over the total Chinook salmon season based on historical weekly run timing. - The Parties agree to implement through the TTC an agreed Chinook salmon genetic stock identification (GSI) program to assist the management of Taku River Chinook salmon.
-The Parties agree to continue the development of joint GSI baselines. - The Parties agree to periodically review the above border Taku River Chinook salmon spawning escapement goal which will be expressed in terms of large fish (> 659 mm MEF). - A preseason forecast of the Taku River Chinook salmon terminal run6 size will be made by the TTC by December 1 of each year. - Directed fisheries may be implemented based on preseason forecasts only if the preseason forecast terminal run size equals or exceeds the midpoint of the MSY escapement goal range plus the combined Canada, U.S., and test fishery base level catches (BLCs) of Taku River Chinook salmon.
-The preseason forecast will only be used for management until inseason projections become available. - For the purposes of determining whether to allow directed fisheries using inseason information, such fisheries will not be implemented unless the projected terminal run size exceeds the bilaterally agreed escapement goal point estimate (N{MSY}) plus the combined Canada, U.S. and test fishery BLCs of Taku River Chinook salmon.
-The Committee shall determine when inseason projections can be used for management purposes and shall establish the methodology for inseason projections and update them weekly or at other agreed intervals.
+- Consistent with paragraph 2, management of directed fisheries shall be abundance-based through an approach developed by the Committee.
+The Parties shall implement assessment programs in support of the abundance-based management regime. - Unless otherwise approved by the Parties, directed fisheries on Taku River Chinook salmon shall occur only in the Taku River drainage in Canada, and in District 111 in the U.S. - Management of Taku River Chinook salmon shall take into account the conservation of specific stocks or conservation units when planning and prosecuting the Parties' respective fisheries.
+To avoid over-harvesting of specific components of the run, the Committee shall develop weekly harvest guidelines, or other agreed management measures, by apportioning the allowable harvest of each Party over the Chinook salmon run based on historical weekly run timing. - The Parties shall implement through the Committee a Chinook salmon genetic stock identification (GSI) program approved by the Parties to assist the management of Taku River Chinook salmon.
+The Parties agree to continue the development of joint GSI baselines. - The Parties shall periodically review the above-border Taku River Chinook salmon spawning escapement goal that is expressed in terms of large fish. - The Committee shall produce a pre-season forecast of the Taku River Chinook salmon terminal run size by December 1 of each year. - Directed fisheries may be implemented based on pre-season forecasts only if the pre-season forecast terminal run size equals or exceeds the spawning objective as defined in the annual management plan plus the combined Canada and U.S. base level catches (BLCs) and assessment fishery catches of Taku River Chinook salmon.
+The pre-season forecast shall only be used for management until bilaterally approved in-season projections become available. - For the purposes of determining whether to allow directed fisheries using in-season information, such fisheries shall not be implemented unless the projected terminal run size exceeds the spawning objective as defined in the annual management plan in addition to the combined Canada and U.S. BLCs and assessment fishery catches of Taku River Chinook salmon.
+The Committee shall determine when in-season projections can be used for management purposes and establish the methodology for in-season projections and update them weekly or at other approved intervals. - If the escapement of Taku River Chinook salmon is below the lower end of the agreed escapement range for three consecutive years, the Parties shall examine the management of base level fisheries and any other fishery that harvests Taku River Chinook salmon stocks, with a view to rebuilding the escapement.